-Another key element of smelling good is making sure your body-wash and deodorant are of the same fragrance as your cologne, or at least don't clash with it.
+Another key element of smelling good is making sure your body wash and deodorant are of the same fragrance as your cologne, or at least don't clash with it.
 And always choose a high-end fragrance if you want to make a positive impression.
 Smelling cheap tells the world you lack taste and money.

 How to Apply Cologne Properly